Brewers’ Devin Williams breaks pitching hand punching wall after celebration of division title

 Williams, who doesn’t have the luxury of time, said he apologized to his teammates and in turn got words of support.

-“It’s not that he’s put the team in a bad position, because I think we have a ton of quality guys who can step up, and that’s the cool part of it,” said Brewers starter Brandon Woodruff.
+“It’s not that he’s put the team in a bad position, because I think we have a ton of quality guys who can step up, and that’s the cool part of it,” Brewers starter Brandon Woodruff said.
 “But I know personally he feels terrible, and you have to feel for him because he’s had a phenomenal year and he’s been our setup guy.
 It just happened at a sucky time.”

-Williams said he did not think he had seriously injured himself until he was unable to throw before a contest Tuesday in St. Louis.
+Williams said he did not think he had seriously injured himself until he was unable to throw before a game Tuesday in St. Louis.
 The Brewers got X-rays of his right hand during the game against the Cardinals, and their medical staff determined he would need surgery.

 “If you judge any person by their worst moment, we aren’t going to like what we see in any of us,” Stearns said.
 “And we’re not going to judge Devin by this moment.”